Governance Without the Monolith

 The risks may have been discussed.

-So now everyone gets to reconstruct it under timeline duress and extreme pressure.
+Now everyone gets to reconstruct it under timeline duress and extreme pressure.

-That is punishment, disguised as control.
+That is punishment disguised as control.

 Evidence captured late is evidence reconstructed under duress.